thegetty/quire-docs/content/documentation/install-uninstall.md

 ## macOS Installation

-Open your Terminal {{< q-glossary "command-line shell" >}} (found in your Applications/Utilities folder or by pressing Command–Space Bar and type “Terminal” ) and follow the steps below.
-First, install support software for Quire, and then Quire itself.
+Open your Terminal {{< q-glossary "command-line shell" >}} (found in your Applications/Utilities folder or by pressing Command–Space Bar and type “Terminal” ) and follow the steps below to first install the support software for Quire, and then Quire itself.
 If you are new to the command-line, read our tutorial [*Working in a Command-line Shell*](/learn/tutorial/#1-working-in-a-command-line-shell).

 1. **Apple’s Xcode** is a set of developer tools for your mac.
 More information can be found [here](https://en.wikipedia.org/wiki/Xcode).
 Install Apple's Xcode by copying and pasting the following command and pressing enter.
 If Xcode is not already installed, an additional alert notification will pop up.
 Click “Install” and follow the prompts.